Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-plumsail-forms.rst

 .. image:: ../../../_static/img/flow/how-tos/Plumsail-Form.png
     :alt: Plumsail Form

+**Understanding Internal Names of Form's fields**

 The important thing is that the templating engine needs to identify what will be pasted into brackets somehow.
-Please, check that the Internal names of form's fields correspond to tokens in the template.
+Please, check that the Internal Names of form's fields correspond to tokens in the template.

-You can do that in the settings of each field.
+You can set Internal Names for Form’s fields in its general propeties:

 .. image:: ../../../_static/img/flow/how-tos/internal-name-of-field.png
     :alt: setting of the form's fields